THERAPY SERVICESTRAINING SCHOOL

 • You have a niggling feeling you could be doing something more meaningful and fulfilling.
 Lockdown may have intensified that feeling, as you’ve had more time to ponder what life is really all about.

-Some questions to consider when navigating a career change…
+Questions to consider when navigating a career change

 Where does my passion lie?